nextcloud/talk-android/docs/TURN.md

 2. **Make coturn run as daemon on startup**
    - On **Debian and Ubuntu** you just need to enable the deployed init.d service by adjusting the related environment variable:
-`sudo sed -i '/TURNSERVER_ENABLED/c\TURNSERVER_ENABLED=1' /etc/default/coturn`
+      - `sudo sed -i '/TURNSERVER_ENABLED/c\TURNSERVER_ENABLED=1' /etc/default/coturn`
+   - On **Debian Buster** the most current package update implements a systemd unit, which does not use `/etc/default/coturn` but is enabled automatically after install.
+To check whether a systemd unit is available:
+      - `ls -l /lib/systemd/system/coturn.service`
    - On **other OS/distributions**, if you installed coturn manually, you may want to setup an init.d/systemd unit or use another method to run the following during boot:
-`/path/to/turnserver -c /path/to/turnserver.conf -o`
+      - `/path/to/turnserver -c /path/to/turnserver.conf -o`
       - `-o` starts the server in daemon mode, `-c` defines the path to the config file.

-3. **Configure _turnserver.conf_ for usage with Nextcloud Talk**\
-At last you need to adjust the TURN servers configuration file to work with Nextcloud Talk.
+3. **Configure _turnserver.conf_ for usage with Nextcloud Talk** At last you need to adjust the TURN servers configuration file to work with Nextcloud Talk.
 On Debian and Ubuntu, it can be found at `/etc/turnserver.conf`.
 The configuration depends on if you want to use TLS for secure connection or not.
 You may want to start without TLS for testing and then switch, if everything is working fine:
    - **Without TLS** uncomment/adjust the following settings.
-Choose the listening port, e.g. `5349` (which is default value) and an authentication secret, where a random hex is recommended: `openssl rand -hex 32`:
+Choose the listening port, e.g. `3478` (default for non-TLS) or `5349` (default for TLS) and an authentication secret, where a random hex is recommended: `openssl rand -hex 32`:

          listening-port=<yourChosenPortNumber>
          fingerprint
-         lt-cred-mech
          use-auth-secret
          static-auth-secret=<yourChosen/GeneratedSecret>
          realm=your.domain.org